-These consolidated financial statements contain the results of the Trust and the entities it controlled for the half-year ended 30 June 2020.
-The comparative period shown is for the half-year ended 30 June 2019.
+These consolidated financial statements contain the results of the Group for the half-year ended 30 June 2020.

-The financial statements were authorised for issue by the directors of the Responsible Entity on 20 August 2020.
+The financial statements were authorised for issue by the directors on 20 August 2020.
 The directors have the power to amend and reissue the financial statements.